antaresproject/docs/docs/antares_concepts/components_&_modules.md

 php artisan extension:acl:reload <vendor>/<package>
 ```

-Will reload ACL for all components (the first command) or for the given one (the second one).
+Will reload ACL for all modules (the first command) or for the given one (the second one).

-### Useful methods for components
+### Useful methods for modules

 Using the ```\Antares\Extension\Manager``` object of the ```\Antares\Extension\Facade\Extension``` facade you can access to these methods: